 The TCJA changed the AGI limitation on deductible medical expenses for 2017 and 2018 to 7.5%.
 After 2018 the limitation is restored to its pre-TCJA level of 10%.
+Thus 10% of a taxpayer's AGI will constitute non-deductible medical expenses for 2019.
 Many taxpayers are confused how the deduction for medical expenses works.
 If for example a taxpayer's income from all sources is \$50,000 and the taxpayer has deductions for retirement plans of \$5,000, the taxpayer's AGI is assumed to be \$45,000.
 The taxpayer has medical expenses of after tax health insurance premiums, co-payments for medical procedures and prescription drug costs of \$7,000.
 Applying a 10% AGI limitation would mean \$4,500 of the taxpayer's medical deductions are non-deductible.
 Thus the taxpayer is only able to apply \$2,500 of medical expenses toward the ability to itemize deductions.